... the real-time intrusion detection & prevention system and superordinate firewall manager

 Why wait until attackers get

-Watcher is a security tool-set for networked Linux server systems that provides real-time intrusion detection and prevention and efficiently locks out malicious attackers from access to the server by putting firewall DROPs into the firewall.
+Watcher is a security toolset for networked Linux server systems that provides real-time intrusion detection and prevention and efficiently locks out malicious attackers from accessing the server by putting firewall DROPs into the firewall.

-Watcher is not a network analysis tool-set to analyse ethernet packages in all detail that are going in and out from the server system as this is not needed for the purpose.
-Much analysis takes much processing time and when facing attacks like 'brute-force attacks' where attackers flood a service on a server in milli-seconds processing time is a preciuos resource if proactive reaction in real-time is the demand.
+Watcher is not a network analysis tool-set to analyze ethernet packages in all detail that are going in and out from the server system because this is absolutely not needed for the purpose.
+Much analysis takes much processing time and when facing attacks like 'brute-force attacks' where attackers flood a service on a server in milli-seconds, processing time is a precious resource if proactive reaction in realtime is the demand.

-"Do one thing and do it well... is the secret for performance and reliability.
+"Do one thing and do it well... is the secret to performance and reliability.

 Latest release: